 In this tutorial I will show you how to take a picture with the Raspberry Pi camera, from the Raspberry Pi OS (previously named Raspbian).

 The Raspberry Pi camera module is a great addition to your Pi.
 It will allow you to develop more advanced applications with vision.
-And if you though that taking pictures with the Pi camera would be hard, here you’ll see that it’s just the opposite.
+And if you thought that taking pictures with the Pi camera would be hard, here you’ll see that it’s just the opposite.

 Setup and enable the Pi camera